Health equity is achieved when every person has the opportunity to attain his/her/their full health potential.

 Representation matters and every voice matters.
 Culturally competent educational resources and diversity in clinical trials is critical to reducing health disparities and improving outcomes.

 Black/African American men are 2 times as likely to be diagnosed with prostate cancer and twice as likely to die from it.

-Asian Americans are 7 – 10 times more likely to be diagnosed with head and neck cancer compared to the non-Hispanic white population.
+Asian Americans are 7 to 10 times more likely to be diagnosed with head and neck cancer compared to the non-Hispanic White population.

-Hispanics are 2.5 times more likely than the non-Hispanic white population to have liver cancer, of which 60% is advanced liver cancer and cannot be cured.
+Hispanic Americans are 2.5 times more likely than the non-Hispanic White population to have liver cancer, of which 60% is advanced liver cancer and cannot be cured.

-Unconscious bias, cultural norms and social barriers often limit access to health information and services that may affect critical health decisions and outcomes.
+Unconscious bias, cultural norms, and social barriers play a role in each person’s health care journey and may affect critical health decisions, outcomes and access to information.

 401 E Jackson St

 Tampa, FL 33602

 Three World Trade Center